Tips To Avoid Compulsive Overeating – What is BED or Compulsive Overeating?

 4. Out of Reach

 We know how tasty junk foods are, and they will ruin our health someday severely.
-Try fighting that, make your mind aware of the harmful effects of junk food and avoid visiting places where that food is available because when you don’t see the food, you will not even go for them.
-As far as possible, keep chips, drinks, and other fatty fast foodstuffs to a place where you can not reach easily.
+Try fighting that, make your mind aware of the harmful effects of junk food, and avoid visiting places where that food is available, because when you don’t see the food, you will not even go for it.
+As far as possible, keep chips, drinks, and other fatty fast food in a place where you can not easily reach them.
 It is similar to out of sight, out of mind.

 5. Chew Food Thoroughly

-Whatever you eat, make sure to chew your food rightly; it has been scientifically proved that women who ate slowly consume 70% more calories than the others.
+Whatever you eat, make sure to chew your food properly; it has been scientifically proven that women who eat slowly consume 70% more calories than others.
 Slow eating allows the body time for appetite-related hormones to kick in, and thus the body gets to know when it is full.

 6. Go for Small Plates

-It may sound absurd but honestly, this matters, so pick the smaller size plates because the larger the plates’ size is, the more the person will eat.
-The plates’ size determines and controls you to fill your plate.
-When you have less food on your serving, you can combat overeating.
+It may sound absurd, but honestly, this matters, so pick the smaller-sized plates because the larger the plate size is, the more the person will eat.
+The size determines and controls how much you fill your plate.
+When you have less food on your plate, you can combat overeating.

 Consuming liquids has its own advantage; if you feel hungry, go for fresh fruit juices, coconut water, and lime water to curb hunger to some extent.
-Also, drive yourself towards drinking more water than usual due to this your stomach will feel heavy and fuller and thus, at the time of eating you won’t desire to eat a rich platter of food even if it is one of your favourite ones.
+Also, drive yourself towards drinking more water than usual because your stomach will feel heavy and fuller, and thus, at the time of eating, you won’t desire to eat a rich platter of food even if it is one of your favourite ones.

 8. Watching TV and Compulsive Overeating

 You might have heard that people tend to eat more when they are watching TV between meals.
 But does it cause more snacking later?
-Yes, it is quite possible that you may eat more even after you have taken your full-fledged meal while watching TV.
-During a survey, it has been found that those people who were watching television while eating did extra snacking after they finish their meals.
+Yes, you may eat more even after you have taken your full-fledged meal while watching TV.
+During a survey, it was found that those people who were watching television while eating did extra snacking after they finished their meals.

 What Causes to Eat more While Watching TV?

-While they watch TV, they don’t remember what they had in their meal.
-And if you ask them what they have taken in their meal, they could not recall completely.
+While they watch TV, they don’t remember what they had for their meal.
+And if you ask them what they have taken in their meal, they could not recall it completely.
 As a result, they snack on more cookies or snacks later on.
-This is also becoming the major cause of obesity, mainly in the young generation.
-Many kids snack more on chips and coke while watching cartoon networks or any other TV shows.
+This is also becoming a major cause of obesity, mainly in the young generation.
+Many kids snack more on chips and Coke while watching cartoon networks or any other TV shows.

-These were some of the tips that can give you many soulful health effects by helping you stay away from eating a large amount of food and even overeating your favorite food.
-Knowing what’s the issue is important, hope the above tips to combat your BED or compulsive overeating help you in a long run.
-But whenever I write anything for the health section, I humbly request our readers to consult their physician, because I believe everybody is different so the cure is too.
+These were some of the tips that can give you many health benefits by helping you stay away from eating a large amount of food and even overeating your favorite food.
+Knowing what the issue is important; I hope the above tips to combat your BED or compulsive overeating help you in the long run.
+But whenever I write anything for the health section, I humbly request our readers to consult their physician, because I believe everybody is different, so the cure is too.

 Subscribe to Our Newsletter